T-Pau/Ready/README.md

 It aims to approximate the feeling of using actual hardware:
 - Rather than configuring abstract settings, you select hardware components.
-- The software keyboard is a faccimile of the original, reflecting the different existing styles.
+- The software keyboard is a facsimile of the original, reflecting the different existing styles.
 - Even the noise of the disk drive is emulated.

 The **Library** section offers a way to organize a large collection of games, demos and programs.
 The emulated hardware can be customized for each entry.